matiasWanntorp/sieve-doc/docs/source/introduction.rst

    Please provide pipeline parameters via the command line or Nextflow config file ``nextflow.config``.

-For more details and further functionality, please refer to the usage documentation and the parameter documentation.
+For more details and further functionality, please refer to the usage documentation and the parameter :doc:`usage <usage>` documentation.

 Pipeline output
 ---------------